 Angela turned to Chen Yi then, gesturing for him to tell Ehlo.
 Feeling proud that his status got bumped up to being of importance, Chen Yi stepped up and cleared his throat, ready to rattle out the ‘real answer’ behind the history of the song.

-“July 17th, 2009, the world came crashing down on our handsome, popular favorite DJ because he found out his supposed soulmate doesn’t love him anymore–and even had some past old flame,” Chen Yi narrated.
+“July 17th, 2009, the world came crashing down on our handsome, popular favorite DJ because he found out his supposed soulmate didn’t love him anymore–and even had some past old flame,” Chen Yi narrated.
 “A week later, July 24th, 2009, he officially broke up with her and a song we all came to know as ‘the Zai Zai song’–with its official title being ‘Love You 10,000 Years’–became the forbidden song because it repeated for about one hundred times afterward.”
 Chen Yi cleared his throat again and looked at Angela.
 “End of report, Angela jie.”

 Angela turned back to Ehlo then, her hands crossed.
 “Now, do you get why it’s forbidden?”